-Challenger bank Monzo raises another £71M from Goodwater Capital, Stripe, and Michael Moritz
+Challenger bank Monzo raises another £71M from Goodwater Capital, Stripe and Michael Moritz

 Facebook, WeWork and others use this startup to make swag